 Job done: music, sound effects.

-The rules are simple here - escape the zombie horde or have your brain eaten! :) Awesome and addictive game.
-I remember having a great time making all these zombie sounds - my throat hurt for two days!
-Ingame music is a dark, powerful rock track, while in the menu they wanted to have a 70s' style elevator muzak.
-It may be a bit of an odd combination, but it works.
+An awesome and addictive game.
+I had a blast creating all those zombie sounds - my throat actually hurt for two days!
+The in-game music is a dark, powerful rock track, while the menu features a 70s-style elevator muzak.
+Odd combination, but it works.

 Escape the Titanic (c) 2013 by Fresh Games